drivendata/pydata-setup/docs/docs/index.md

  <script type="text/javascript" src="https://asciinema.org/a/7wnh8mi63hzs4cvddsu4vr745.js" id="asciicast-7wnh8mi63hzs4cvddsu4vr745" async></script>

-* That will download all of the packages that we'll be using.
+* That will download all a set of packages that are commonly used for data science in Python.
 When it finishes, you can activate the environment with the following command:
     * **Windows** - `activate tutorial`
     * **OSX** - `source activate tutorial`

 <script type="text/javascript" src="https://asciinema.org/a/1hq7x65wbuccelwe8ojik20in.js" id="asciicast-1hq7x65wbuccelwe8ojik20in" async></script>

 ## 3. Run Jupyter notebook!
+In this step, we'll make sure everything is working by running the Jupyter Notebook.
+[Jupyter Notebook](http://jupyter.org/) is a tool for doing interactive data science work in your browser.
- * In your command prompt **with the tutorial environment activated**
+ * In your command prompt **with the tutorial environment activated** (Note: you'll be able to tell because your command prompt will say `(tutorial)` at the start of it.)
  * Type the following command `jupyter notebook .`
  * A browser window will open, showing the Jupyer environment.
 By default, you will be in a file browser view.
- * In the file browser, find where you downloaded the course materials (if you have them yet).
+ * In the file browser, find where you have a Jupyter notebook.
+If you don't have materials for a course or tutorial that you have downloaded, you can [download this fun Jupyter notebook](http://norvig.com/ipython/How%20to%20Do%20Things%20with%20Words.ipynb) and then open it in the file browser.
  * Click on one of the notebook (*.ipynb) files to get started!

 <script type="text/javascript" src="https://asciinema.org/a/9owid7a4cbt35zu15elhns4ot.js" id="asciicast-9owid7a4cbt35zu15elhns4ot" async></script>